 Unlike other states, California does not have a Romeo and Juliet law or a close-in-age exception to be charged.
 This means you can be charged with statutory rape even if:

-• The sex was completely consensual;
+- The sex was completely consensual;

-• The sex was initiated by the minor; or
+- The minor initiated the sex; or

-• You are also a minor.
+- You are also a minor.

 If a teenager initiates sex with another teenager, the first teen might be charged with statutory rape, but this rarely occurs.
 It's a matter for the California juvenile court system to decide.